mostafahagras/todo/README.md

 Usage: todo [COMMAND]

 Commands:
   sync     Create a hard link to this directory's todo file in the current directory unsync   Undo the sync command list     List the todos for the current directory config   Interactive configuration for the todo cli remove   Removes the todo for the current directory.
-Use todo help remove for other options update  Update todo cli help    Print this message or the help of the given subcommand(s)
+Use todo help remove for other options update   Update todo cli check    Fuzzily find todos, check them uncheck  Fuzzily find todos, uncheck them help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help